XQF/xqf/README.md

 COPYRIGHT
 ---------

-XQF is Copyright (C) 1998-2000 Roman Pozlevich
+XQF is Copyright © 1998-2000 Roman Pozlevich.
+See the file [AUTHORS.md](AUTHORS.md) for contributors.

 Copying is allowed under the terms of GNU General Public License.
-See the file COPYING for more details.
+See the file [COPYING](COPYING) for more details.

 HISTORY